Pavani004/SmartGush/android/README.md

 - **Flutter**: The app is built using the Flutter framework, allowing for a single codebase for both Android and iOS platforms.
 - **Dart**: The programming language used for developing the Flutter app.
 - **IoT Protocols**: Implement industry-standard IoT protocols for seamless communication with connected devices.
-- **Flask and MicroPython for Server** : Utilize Flask as the backend server framework and MicroPython for microcontroller-based IoT devices.
+- **Firebase** : Utilize Firebase as the backend server framework and MicroPython for microcontroller-based IoT devices.

 ## Checkout the Server Repository

-<a href="https://github.com/Pavitra554/IOT-server" alt="Server Repo">Server Source Code</a>
+<a href="https://github.com/Pavani004/SmartGush" alt="Server Repo">Server Source Code</a>

 ## Getting Started